OpenStackweb/osf-website/src/pages/legal/code-of-conduct/index.md

 - **Be careful with your words and actions.** We are a community of professionals, and we conduct ourselves professionally.
 Do not insult or put down other participants.
 Harassment and other exclusionary behavior is not acceptable and should be reported.
 This includes but is not limited to:

-  - Bullying and/or abusive behavior .
+  - Bullying and/or abusive behavior.
   - Violent threats or language directed against another person.
   - Discriminatory jokes and language.
   - Posting sexually suggestive, explicit or violent material.